Aleš Mandous: Mladá Boleslav

 On 5 February 2025, Mandous joined Mladá Boleslav on a half-year loan deal without option.

+Pardubice

+On 8 January 2025, Mandous signed a two-and-half-year contract with Pardubice.

 International career

 On 4 June 2013, Mandous played his sole game for the Czech under-21 team.
 In this match, the Czech Republic lost 3–0 to Austria.

 In September 2020, Mandous was selected as one of 23 players called up to the national team due to the original squad having to quarantine due to exposure to Coronavirus.
 Mandous played the full 90 minutes for Czech Republic against Scotland which ended in a 2–1 defeat for the home side.